Diesel Mechanic Resume Example

 Soft skills are key too.
 Think problem-solving, communication, and attention to detail.
 Shops value techs who work well in a team and explain issues clearly to customers.

 You want a balance of both types.
 I suggest listing at least three hard skills and two soft skills.
-This helps your resume stand out against hundreds of others.
+Including a cover letter is another way to help your resume stand out against hundreds of others.

 Your certifications and education matter a lot in the automotive field.
 Employers often look for specific credentials and training before they even review your work experience.